 The truth of this claim is obvious.
-But since Theorem 2.1 makes a claim about all possible instances of P, and since the set of Ps is recursively defined, it should be proved formally by structural induction.
+But since Theorem 2.1 makes a claim about all possible instances of P, and since the set of Ps is recursively defined, formally it must be proved by structural induction.

-Guideline: To prove a claim about all elements of a recursively-defined set, use structural induction.
+Guideline: To prove a claim about all elements of a recursively defined set, use structural induction.

-The key feature of an induction proof is that it is guaranteed to cover an entire set, such as the set of Ps.
-Here is an example proof:
+The key property of a correctly constructed induction proof is that it is guaranteed to cover an entire set, such as the set of Ps.
+Here is an example, a proof of the above claim: